ARCTraining/swd2_git/_episodes/09-conflict.md

 {: .output}

 To finish merging,
-we add `mars.txt` to the changes being made by the merge and then commit:
+we add `project.txt` to the changes being made by the merge and then commit:

 ~~~
-$ git add mars.txt
+$ git add project.txt
 $ git status
 ~~~
 {: .bash}